Rats in the chicken coop are a risk and

 Is it legal?
 And how does it work?

 Yes, it's perfectly legal.
-Although in Europe personal use of firearms without a certificate is illegal, it is perfectly legal anywhere to shoot vermin, as long as it's on your own land and using an air rifle.
+Although in Europe personal use of firearms without a certificate is illegal, it is perfectly legal anywhere to shoot vermin as long as it's on your own land and you use an air rifle.

 If you have permission, it's also legal to shoot rodents on someone else's land.